MaxTheMooshroom/MaxTheMooshroom.github.io/projects/face_swap.md

 I propose the following steps:

 step 1:
-train the AEs to do what they're supposed to.
+train one AE to encode and decode womens' faces, and one to encode and decode mens' faces.
 Compare output to input for initial training.

 Step 2:
 Plug the outputs of the AEs into a GAN.
 Take real inputs, tweak the values in the latent space layer derived from the inputs,